vanus-labs/docs/content/user-guides/connector-guides/source/cloudevents/setup.md

 CloudEvent is a standardized format for representing and exchanging event data between different systems and services.

-The Vanus CloudEvent Source defines a set of common attributes that all CloudEvents should have, such as ID, source, and type, which provide contextual information about the event.
+The CloudEvent Source is a Webhook server design to receive CloudEvents.

 ## Prerequisites

-Before obtaining Webhook server to receive events, you must have:
+Before obtaining Payload URL to receive events, you must have:

 - A [Vanus Cloud account](https://cloud.vanus.ai)